TOP 12 Best Marinas in the Mediterranean for Superyachts

 • High-end restaurants serving local Sardinian cuisine

-Overlooking the Aegean Sea, Palmarina in Bodrum offers a different but equally exquisite experience for superyachts.
+Overlooking the Aegean Sea, Palmarina in Bodrum offers a different but equally exquisite experience for yachts in the Mediterranean.
 Located on the Bodrum Peninsula, Palmarina offers an exotic setting with top-tier facilities.
 Its wooden docks are a distinctive feature, and it’s the only high-capacity marina in Turkey that allows for winter mooring.

 Location: Bodrum, Turkey